[For previous chapter, go to Then and Now, Part I]

 “Yes, she’s younger, but not younger than you,” Roger offered.
 “It’s not anything like that.”

-Miriam thought about it for a moment and decided she didn’t want to know the woman’s actual age.
-The fact that she was older than herself caught her by surprise.
+Miriam thought about it for a moment.
+The fact that the woman was older than she caught her by surprise.
 She moved on.

 “And….you are going to live with her.
 I mean, does she have a house, condo, something?
-Does she have kids?”
+Does she have children?”

 “Yep.
 From somewhere outside Vancouver.”

-“Everything in British Colombia is somewhere outside Vancouver.”
+“Everything in British Columbia is somewhere outside Vancouver.”

 Roger shot Miriam a quick smile.
 “And everything is somewhere outside of here….Mimi, I don’t know where she lives.
 I don’t know Canada.
 She said it’s outside Vancouver, so…”

 Miriam fidgeted on the couch.
 He was right.
 She was being snotty.
 “So, OK, I assume you are going to still work.
 You’re not doing something crazy, I mean, more crazy than… what I mean, you’re not thinking of retiring yet?”

 “I have to work, of course, I…,” he shook his head, trying to keep his cool.
 “I have to keep my base here.
 As I said, it’s complicated.”

 “So, she’ll move to the city, or in town here, or wherever, with you.
 I mean…”